softwareQinc/staq/INSTALL.md

 cmake -B build
 ```

-To be able to install staq's source code in addition to the binaries, configure
+To be able to install **staq**'s source code in addition to the binaries, configure
 the system with

 ```shell